How To Force a Program to Open on a Specific Monitor

 - Press “Windows + Left or Right.”

-- Repeat until the program reaches your second monitor.
+- Repeat until the program reaches your second monitor and close the window.

 - Open the program again.